chrisyco/duckshop/README.rst

     <blank line>

 replacing ``<your name>`` with your username and the two middle lines with two items such as "1 sshovel" or "$52".
-If you did this correctly, you should receive a helpful message.
-If you didn't receive the helpful message, break the sign and try again.
+If the username is left blank, it will be filled in automatically.
+Once you've placed the sign, it should display a helpful message.

 If you have the ``DuckShop.create.global`` permission, you can create "global" signs by replacing your name with ``[Global]``.
 Global signs aren't associated with a player; they spawn items automatically rather than drawing from a chest.

+"Nothing" and "free" mean the same thing as $0, and can be used interchangably.

 For example, if Rachel, being the entrepreneurial type, wanted to sell iron swords at $12.50 each::